 Making some decisions depletes mental resources for making more important ones

-Every decision you make impacts the quality of successive decisions you’ll have to make, even in unrelated situations.
+Every decision you make impacts the quality of successive decisions you’ll have to make, even in totally unrelated situations.

 That’s because, according to the much-debated “muscle metaphor” of willpower, your mental stamina is limited.

-As Roy Baumeister and John Tierney explained in their bestselling book on Willpower: Rediscovering the Greatest Human Strength (2011; my summary), you have a finite strength of will for making prudent choices.
+As Roy Baumeister and John Tierney explained in their bestselling book on Willpower: Rediscovering the Greatest Human Strength (2011; my summary,) you have a finite strength of will for making prudent choices.
 As you go about your day, your willpower is depleted and “decision fatigue” sets in.
-Consequently, you’re likely to employ one of two cognitive shortcuts in decision-making: you avoid the act of deciding altogether or make a less-thoughtful, sub-optimal decision.
+Consequently, you’re likely to employ one of two cognitive shortcuts in decision-making: you avoid the act of deciding altogether or make an less-thoughtful, sub-optimal decision.

 Don’t get overloaded with so many pointless decisions that your cognitive productivity ends up falling off a cliff.